“So that he may live”

 February introduces our oppositional line; the SFL, and with it, our second layer of awareness; Self and awe.
 The SFL embodies this duality quite literally.
 When we shorten our SFL we increasingly orient towards the “self” (think the fetal position, Gollum caressing his “precious”, the “desk shrimp” or “tech neck” while lost in a smartphone).
 Conversely, when we extend our SFL we take on a position of outward focused awe (think open-chested stargazing, or the shape when we yawn, a word meaning “to be wide open, to request” ).

 Both of these shapes can be useful in different situations, but via the over indulgence of “self” shapes, society has visibly curled in on itself.
-It is for this reason that the awareness mantra I use during February is “self and awe”.
+It is for this reason that the daily awareness mantra I use during February is “self and awe”.
 I let this echo and bounce around my subconscious through the month to remind myself that my poise or lack thereof is in my own hands.
 If “self” has bent me out of a balanced alignment, I know the equivalent correction is to spend time in genuine, humble awe.